Culture

 Alli Patterson

-Right now, how we start our days matters more than ever.
-There is one thing you should be doing to start every single day, especially in a time of trouble: gratitude.
+There is one thing you should be doing to start every single day: gratitude.

 It seems like an odd thing to say when so much of our daily lives are constrained and uncomfortable—when we are bouncing around emotionally between disappointment, anxiety, anger, and fear.
-The problems are big right now.
 To give ourselves a fighting chance of staying afloat emotionally, relationally, and spiritually—we need to start our days well.
 Starting well starts with gratitude.
 And not just a generic “be thankful for what you still have” attitude.
 I mean specific gratitude pointed at the proper object for gratitude: God Himself.

 I noticed a couple of weeks ago I wasn’t doing that.
 I had slowly let a new (bad) beginning to my day creep in.
 I began to reach straight for my phone.
-I was nervous about new restrictions, the progress of the pandemic, and the decisions of my local leaders that were going to impact our jobs, our plans, and our schools.
-I felt like I was waiting for the next set of dominos to fall.
+I felt like I was waiting for the next set of dominos to fall in the world or my personal life.
 As I let this habit creep in, my anxiety began to rise.
 My heart started beating weirdly.
 I would cry at random things that wouldn’t normally upset me.
 I wasn’t having anxious thoughts all the time, but my body was sending me signals of an undercurrent of anxiety.
 These things began the same couple of weeks I started my day with news on my phone.
 Bad call.

 When we let the problem in front of us set the stage for our day, the problem becomes very big, and God becomes very small.
 Gratitude resets our picture of a God who is still being God even when our world is disorienting and difficult.
 Gratitude adjusts our perspective and our vision.
 It’s not a denial of reality.
 It’s the way we reinterpret reality in light of a big and living God.

-Right now, fear wants to creep in, and anxiety wants to rule us.
+Fear wants to creep in, and anxiety wants to rule us.
 Gratitude to God reorients us to someone who is much bigger and more capable than our problems.
-There is a God who is unchanging and in control; a God who is not surprised nor scrambling to handle what’s happening; a God who sees each of us, knows what we face and is involved in the daily details of our weird lives right now.
+There is a God who is unchanging and in control; a God who sees each of us, knows what we face and is involved in the daily details of our lives right now.

 As we turn our hearts and minds and eyes to him, it naturally pushes us into the place we actually belong.
 Next to Him, we are small and waaaaaaaaaaay beneath him.
 The prophet Isaiah described Him like this saying, “The Lord says, “Heaven is my throne, and the earth is my footstool.”
 We are not just small.
 We are also cared about, given grace, and listened to by Him.